 To add an additional layer of certainty in your investment, we highly recommend Travel Insurance with coverage cancellations including for Covid-19 Trip Disruption (Quarantine / Isolation), or ideally, a Cancel For Any Reason coverage option.
 If reimbursement is not claimed from your travel insurance policy, upon proper verification, a credit of the full tuition amount will be honored for future participation.

 Learn more about our Peace of Mind Commitment here.

-Q: How do I get my COVID test and what do I do with the results?
+Q: How do I get my COVID-19 test and what do I do with the results?

-A: To find a COVID-19 testing center near you, you can start by contacting your state or local health department or your primary care provider.
-Once you obtain a negative PCR test result (from a test taken within 72 hours of departure), you will print a copy of it to keep in your passport and also email a copy into GLA prior to your departure.
+A: To find a Covid-19 testing center near you, you can start by contacting your state or local health department or your primary care provider.
+At this time, GLA requires a negative viral test to be obtained and submitted prior to departure.
+Once you obtain a negative test result, following the timeframe specified for your particular test type, you will print a copy of it to keep in your passport and also submit a copy to GLA prior to your departure.

 Q: Who is responsible for these COVID test logistics and costs?

 A: Prior to the program, the family will be responsible to obtain the correct test, receive results in the timeframe and provide proof to GLA and the airlines.

 If a student needs to obtain a Covid-19 test from a facility at any point in the program, the family will be responsible for covering that cost directly.
 We strongly recommend all students travel with a $200 cash emergency fund in the event this is necessary during your program.